tbender4/tbender4.github.io/_posts/2021-01-29-video-capture-with-datapath-and-rgbeasy-obs-plugin.md

 ### Why to Oversample

+- **Significantly** increases the tolerance for tuning Phase to get the picture right.
 - Serves as a workaround for if a game's native resolution requires a fractional H.Size (ex: 427.5 can be multiplied by 2 to be 855 instead).
-- Can be a workaround for games that switches between two resolutions by using a H. Resolution where both in-game H. Resolutions are multiples of the oversample.
+- Can be a workaround for games that switches between two resolutions by using a oversampled resolution where both in-game H. Resolutions are multiples of the oversample.
 This is described in detail on the Genesis page of the [r3 wiki](http://r3.fyi/VGC/GEN)
-- **Significantly** increases the tolerance for tuning Phase to get the picture right.

 ### A Disadvantage